 - Set aside time to manage your finances.
 Your financial health isn’t a “set it and forget it” task.
 Consider dedicating a few minutes each day to looking over your accounts for unauthorized charges and monitoring your balances.
 Set aside time each month to update your budget.
 Quarterly and annual planning sessions are also important for financial goal-setting.
 Be sure to involve spouses, partners, children and other members of the household along the way.

 - Keep learning.
 Resolve to continually expand your financial knowledge by staying current with relevant blogs, books, podcasts and videos.
 In just a few minutes’ time, you can pick up valuable tip and tricks to make the year ahead a financial success.

 Have you fallen into this financial habit?
 Leave it in 2017 and take a step toward a better year ahead.

 - Saving your credit card information online.
 Setting up automatic payments can help make sure your bills are paid on time—but saving your credit card information on shopping and e-commerce websites can lead to impulsive spending.
 Taking the extra time to manually enter your credit card information can force you to reconsider a potentially budget-busting purchase.
 Plus, experts say you’ll be better protected against identity theft and fraud if you don’t store your personal information online.

 If you’re working to build better money habits in 2018, RISE is here to help.
 Check out our free, interactive tools for setting savings goals and managing debt.
-And, with Credit Score Plus, you can get free access your credit score and credit alerts.
+With RISE, you borrow what you need, when you need it.
+Apply for an online installment loan with RISE today.